Faculty, Goddard Graduate Institute, Undergraduate Studies

 Residency Site: Plainfield VT

-I grew up in Philadelphia and have lived here most of my life.
-After suffering through public school, I got a B.A. in sociology, then an R.N., and worked for five years.
-Post midwifery school at a medical school in New Jersey, I spent six years catching babies at birth centers.
-Then came a stint with Doctors Without Borders in Azerbaijan (north of Iran), more work at a birth center, and running the recovery room at a feminist women’s abortion center to support my way through grad school.
-I still maintain my nurse-practitioner license, though I haven’t worked clinically for four years.
-Since getting a Ph.D. in environmental and world history at Temple University, I’ve been teaching at a variety of places, currently Goddard and the Curtis Institute of Music.
-In my free time, I homeschool my fifteen-year-old.
+Eva Swidler grew up in Philadelphia and has there most of her life.
+After suffering through public school, she got a B.A. in sociology, then an R.N., and worked for five years, attended midwifery school at a medical school in New Jersey, and spent six years catching babies at birth centers.
+Then came a stint with Doctors Without Borders in Azerbaijan (north of Iran), after which she returned to midwifery and ran the recovery room at a feminist women’s abortion center to support her way through grad school.
+While she still maintains nurse-practitioner license, she no longer works clinically.
+Since getting a Ph.D. in environmental and world history at Temple University, she has taught at a variety of places, currently Goddard and the Curtis Institute of Music.

 PhD in World Environmental History, Temple University

 Cert. in Midwifery, University of Medicine and Dentistry of New Jersey

 Environmental, Agricultural and World History; Historiography; Public Memory; Political Economy; World Economic Systems; Marxism; Public Health; Midwifery; Homeschooling and Unschooling

 My ‘highest’ academic degree, a PhD, is in history.
 Thinking about the location of the present as part of a continuum between the past and the future best explains for me how this world came to look as it does, and where we might go next.
 Sustainability is, after all, a question of how we survive as cultures and societies that reach across the stretch of the years, so for me considering history is the logical way to think about sustainability.